androlo/comparison_framework/README.md

 ### Build structural physics models directly from measurement data.

-The Comparison Framework is a blueprint for constructing structural physics models from raw measurements.
+The Comparison Framework (SI 2.0) is a blueprint for constructing structural physics models from raw measurements.
 It is similar to the SI, but instead of assuming units and dimensions up front it derives them from the data itself, with full provenance and transparency.
+It also extends a lot of the SI's functionality.

 ### What questions does it answer?